KuronoaScarlet/PlatformerGame/README.md

 ## Description

-A simple but incredible Platformer Game made by TDM Studios!
+A simple yet amazing platform game created by TDM Studios!
-This is a Project for Videogames Development subject in CITM University, hope you like it!
+This project is created according to the Videogame Development subject at CITM university.
+We hope you like it!

 ## Key Features